tchajed/sys-verif-fa25/docs/README.md

 toc: false
 ---

-This class is a graduate-level class on _systems verification_: how to mathematically prove the correctness of programs with machine-checked proofs.
+This is a graduate-level class on _systems verification_: how to mathematically prove the correctness of programs with machine-checked proofs.
+A core technique throughout the class is _separation logic_, which we will use to reason about real-world programs written in Go, including using loop invariants, reasoning about slices, pointer-based data structures, and concurrency.
+Programming assignments will involve proving theorems with the Coq proof assistant.

 ::: info Course info
 **Instructor**: Tej Chajed &lsaquo;<chajed@wisc.edu>&rsaquo; \